HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 It is significantly easier to restructure an already structured vault, than to introduce structure to a bunch of notes without structure.
 - **How about todo management?** I tried it, way too cumbersome.
 I just use something stupid like Microsoft To-Do now.
 Keeping todos within project notes for specific detail tasks or reading lists can be useful though.
 - **How about meeting notes?** I find doing this in Obsidian is actually often not that useful.
 Meeting notes are very temporary, and can 'dilute' your vault as they only stay relevant for a few weeks.
 And they're most useful when shared with others.
 Obsidian is single-user and sharing markdown files around is just...
 Annoying?
 If anything, I sometimes put some action items in my project notes, depending to the degree of communication and infrastructure of the project.
-- **What do you think about \<latest plugin X\>?** I've stopped following the latest plugins as I do not currently have any real pain points in my Obsidian setup.
+- **What do you think about \<latest plugin X\>?** I do not closely follow all the latest plugins as I do not currently have any real pain points in my Obsidian setup.
 Well, there is one: I don't have enough time to build and maintain my notes because academic life is so hectic.
 But I'm afraid no plugin is going to fix that.
 - **How about things that are not academic work?** I could write a whole another blog post about this.
 I also have a very nice setup, quite similar in spirit to this one.
 But its main issue is in the previous answer.
 - **Not even LLM plugins???
 I thought you worked on AI?** Look, I don't use them.
 I might integrate one when it can understand the hierarchical structure of my notes via some RAG system, but right now it's just not good enough.
 And seriously, **do not use LLMs to write your notes**.
 The whole point of taking notes (and learning!) is to write them in your own words, and to go back and view [what **you** understood about it](https://stephango.com/understand).
 (I am not an LLM hater, I use them all the time for QA, coding and assisted writing, just never in Obsidian.)
 - **What is your folder structure?** I only use tags to indicate note types.
 I do not use any folder structure, all notes are in the top-level directory.
 Folders are strictly hierarchical, and create walls between ideas.
 Furthermore, it is not worth the effort when you are already using links to structure your vault.